-The total of loans receivable at March 31, 2012 is \$160,336 (2011 - \$163,180).
-The majority of loans are secured primarily by real property using mortgage or Agreement of Sale (providing rights similar to a mortgage).
+The total of loans receivable at March 31, 2013 is \$165,534 (2012 - \$160,336).
+The majority of loans are secured primarily by real property using mortgage of Agreement of Sale (providing rights similar to a mortgage).
 Dairy and poultry loans are generally also secured by an irrevocable assignment of production quota.
 Collateral security may also be provided by equipment, livestock or chattels.
 It is not practical to determine the maximum exposure to credit risk due to the cost associated in determining the fair value of security and collateral security on unimpaired loans.